jakobberndt/jakobberndt.github.io/_pages/research.md

 ## work in progress

-<a href="" target="_blank">Higher Order Uncertainty in Social Learning</a> <br>
+<a href="" target="_blank">Learning from Unreliable Sources</a> <br>
 Last updated: August 29, 2018 (draft available soon)

 <details open>
 <summary>Abstract</summary>
 <p align="justify"> This paper studies how uncertainty about the reliability of information sources affects the equilibrium outcome in a model of rational social learning.
 Agents are located on nodes of an exogenously given network and are endowed with noisy private signals about an underlying state of the world.
-They face uncertainty about the signal distribution and need to decide which of their neighbors to rely on when forming their opinions.
-The two core concepts of interest are learning and agreement.
-I show that agents exhibit a confirmation bias, relying predominantly on neighbors who observe similar signals, and that uncertainty can help explain disagreement on factual questions. </p>
+They face uncertainty about the signal distribution of their own signals and the signals of their neighbors and need to decide which sources to rely on when forming their opinions.
+I show that agents exhibit a rational confirmation bias, relying predominantly on neighbors who observe similar signals.
+In addition, this type of uncertainty can help explain persistent disagreement.
+Agents may cut links to neighbors and discard their information in the formation of their opinion.
+This allows endogenous subgraphs to build and neighbors to hold different opinions indefinitely.</p>
 </details>
 <a href="" target="_blank">[download pdf]</a>